 Use a Calculator or App

 While manual conversion is useful for understanding the underlying principles, using a calculator or a dedicated conversion app can save time and reduce the risk of errors.
-There are numerous free apps available for smartphones and tablets that can perform unit conversions instantly.
+And there are numerous free apps available for smartphones and tablets that can perform unit conversions instantly.
 These tools are particularly helpful when dealing with complex or large numbers.

 Double-Check Your Work